FREQUENTLY ASKED

 SC Bar members licensed as foreign legal consultants pursuant to Rule 424, SCACR, Licensing of Foreign Legal Consultants must annually attend at least two (2) hours of approved CLE courses devoted to legal ethics/professional conduct (LEPR) and file an annual CLE compliance report with the Commission.

-in-person courses, and how many hours can be obtained from ADO/ADT courses?
+can be obtained from ADO/ADT courses?

 Answer: